firedrakeproject/firedrake/README.rst

   wget -O - https://github.com/OP2/PyOP2/raw/master/install.sh | bash

-In each case, OP2-Common and PyOP2 will be cloned to subdirectories of the current directory.
+In each case, PyOP2 will be cloned to subdirectories of the current directory.

 After installation has completed and a rudimentary functionality check, the test suite is run.
 The script indicates whether all these steps have